meatwallace/dotfiles/README.md

 [![CircleCI](https://circleci.com/gh/meatwallace/dotfiles/tree/master.svg?style=svg)](https://circleci.com/gh/meatwallace/dotfiles/tree/master)

-my personal configuration for both Arch Linux based & Mac systems, available as an [Antergos](https://antergos.com) based docker image, or through an automated setup script hosted via the URL below.
+my personal configuration for both Arch Linux based & Mac systems, available as both an Antergos (Arch) Linux and Alpine Linux based docker image, or can be installed via the setup script hosted via the URL below.

 i recommend **not** using this, but feel free to take a gander or a gamble.

 ## Usage

-to boot into the Antergos-based docker image with simple terminal access:
+to boot into latest docker image with simple terminal access:

 ```
+docker run -it --rm meatwallace/meatbox-alpine:latest
-docker run -it meatwallace/meatbox:latest
+docker run -it --rm meatwallace/meatbox-arch:latest
 ```

 to run the latest setup script, execute the following in your terminal: